jeremyckahn/chitchatter/README.md

 The build is minified and the filenames include the hashes.

+### Self-hosting

+Chitchatter is designed to be forked and self-hosted.
+If you would like to change pairing or relay server configuration, or you simply prefer to control your own builds and versions, just [fork this repo](https://github.com/jeremyckahn/chitchatter/fork).

+**Important step!** After forking, be sure to change the [`homepage` property in `package.json`](https://github.com/jeremyckahn/chitchatter/blob/1ea67e2c3a45115e054ebfe3457f2c3572c6213b/package.json#L4) to whatever URL your Chitchatter will be hosted from.
+Assuming you are using [GitHub Pages](https://pages.github.com/), this will be something like `https://github_user_or_org_name.github.io/chitchatter/`. **If you don't do this, your builds will not produce usable build artifacts**.

+#### Runtime configuration

+Explore the files in `src/config` to modify pairing and relay server configuration.

-### Deployment
+#### Deployment

-The Production environment is updated when the `main` branch is updated.
+When hosted on GitHub, the Production environment is updated when the remote `main` branch is updated.